-The implementation of the Leverett Multi-Hazard Mitigation Plan will begin following its approval by MEMA and FEMA and formal adoption by the Leverett Board of Selectmen.
+The implementation of the Leverett Hazard Mitigation Plan will begin following its approval by MEMA and FEMA and formal adoption by the Leverett Selectboard.
 Specific Town departments and boards will be responsible for ensuring the development of policies, bylaw revisions, and programs as described in the Action Plan (Table 4-3).
-The Leverett Multi-Hazard Mitigation Planning Committee will oversee the implementation of the plan.
+The Leverett Hazard Mitigation Planning Committee will oversee the implementation of the plan.